Is fasting good for you?

 Every one of these nudges your risk of heart disease down.[7]

-Not bad, IF, not bad at all!
+Not bad, intermittent fasting, not bad at all!

-- A happier gut
+- You’ll have a happier gut .

 What does all that mean in real-life terms?